zanettin/incompose/README.md

 ));

 /**
- * with compose all the extendend functions are composed BEFORE Counter
+ * with compose all the extended functions are composed BEFORE Counter
  * gets rendered.
 Please not that order matters.
  */
 export default compose(